sharmaaryan018/Andes-Landing/README.md

 ## Challenge Overview

-Your task is to make several enhancements and improvements to the provided frontend project.
+Your task is to make several enhancements and improvements to the provided frontend project using TailwindCss+react only.
 Please follow the instructions carefully and focus on writing clean and maintainable code.

 ### Task 1: Add Smooth Scroll
 - **Objective**: Implement smooth scrolling functionality across the site.